Sargodha cricket team

-Sargodha cricket team was a first-class cricket team that represents Sargodha Division in Punjab Province in Pakistan.
-They competed in Pakistan's first-class tournaments between 1961–62 and 2002-03.
+Sargodha cricket team was a first-class cricket team representing Sargodha Division in Punjab Province in Pakistan.
+They competed in Pakistan's first-class tournaments between 1961–62 and 2002–03.

 1960s and 1970s

-Sargodha played their inaugural first-class match in the Quaid-i-Azam Trophy in 1961-62, defeating Peshawar by an innings.
+Sargodha played their inaugural first-class match in the Quaid-i-Azam Trophy in 1961–62, defeating Peshawar by an innings.
 Saleem Akhtar, who later captained Sargodha, took 2 for 7 and 5 for 34.
-They did not win again until their first match in 1969-70, when they beat Lahore A by five wickets, Sherandaz Khan taking 11 for 86.
+They did not win again until their first match in 1969–70, when they beat Lahore A by five wickets, Sherandaz Khan taking 11 for 86.
 Draws in their next two group matches enabled Sargodha to progress to the Quaid-i-Azam Trophy semi-finals, where they were beaten by Public Works Department.
-Sargodha beat Peshawar again in 1970-71, the captain, Humayun Farkhan, scoring 38 (second-top score) and 36 (top score) and taking 3 for 19 and 5 for 27 in a low-scoring match.
+Sargodha beat Peshawar again in 1970–71, the captain, Humayun Farkhan, scoring 38 (second-top score) and 36 (top score) and taking 3 for 19 and 5 for 27 in a low-scoring match.

 They reached the semi-finals of the Punjab Tournament in 1973-74 and 1974–75, then in 1975-76 two first-innings leads were enough to get them into the final, but they lost to Lahore A. They had their second innings victory in the BCCP Patron's Trophy in 1975-76 when Jalal Akbar took 11 for 59 against Pakistan Air Force.
-They won again by an innings in the BCCP Patron's Trophy in 1977-78 against the short-lived team from the Pakistan Security Printing Corporation.
+They won again by an innings in the BCCP Patron's Trophy in 1977–78 against the short-lived team from the Pakistan Security Printing Corporation.